 There was a loud thump against the door.

 Warren looked up from his book, and Rei set down her saucer of cake.
 There was a pause.
 Rei uncrossed her legs, and leaned forward to stand up, and the door flung open before she could do anything else.
-A green wocky with a white trilby barged in, standing at the foyer and looking around.
+A green wocky with a white trilby barged in, stood at the foyer, and looked around.
 Warren stared.

 …Can I help you?